morihofi/acmeserver/docs/README.md

 ```

 You can configure the intermediate certificate the provisioner uses in the `intermediate`-subobject.
-For configuration see how to Root CA configuration above works, it uses the same syntax with the same fields.
+For configuration see how the Root CA configuration above works, it uses the same syntax with the same fields.

 ```json
    /* ... */